Matt-Gallery/Zig-Zaggo/proposal.md

         * City stops (max of 4, min of 2)
         * Number of days in each city
         * Final arrival city
-- Receive Search Results
-- Edit the Current Search and Re-Submit
+- **Edit the Current Search and Re-Submit**
-- Drill Down of Each Search Result Trip Detail
+ - As a user, I want to be able to edit my current search and resubmit it, so that I can get new search results without having to create a new search from scratch.

 ### Stretch Goals
+- **Receive Search Results**
+ - As a user, I want to be able to view my search results, so that I can see what trip options are available and ultimately book travel.
+ - The search results can return any combination of dates, cities, flights and hotels that fit the search.
+- **Drill Down of Each Search Result Trip Detail**
+    - As a user, I want to be able to drill down on each trip in my search results, so that I can see the details of each flight and hotel included in the itinerary.
-- Stretch - Allow Flexible Total Trip Length
+- **Allow Flexible Total Trip Length**
     - As a user, I want to be able to search for trips with a fixed total length and variable numbers of days in each city, so that I can find better deals when I have flexibility in my plans and don’t care exactly how many days I spend in each city.
     - This should include:
         * An option to set the total trip length
-- Stretch - Allow Flexible Search Days
+- **Allow Flexible Search Days**
     - As a user, I want to be able to search for trips with a flexible total length in addition to a variable numbers of days in each city, so that I can find better deals when I have flexibility in my plans and don’t care exactly how long my trip is.
     - This should include:
         * An option to choose earliest and latest trip start dates